-3.1 Example of imaginary proposal optional let to int for declaring nu- merical literal variables 5 3.2 Example of unpacking Object 6 3.3 Example of unpacking Array 6 3.4 Example discard binding with variable discard 6 3.5 Example Object binding and assignment pattern 6 3.6 Example Array binding and assignment pattern.
-It is not clear to the reader that in line 8 we are consuming 2 or 3 elements of the iterator.
-In the example on line 13 we see that is it more explicit how many elements of the iterator is consumed 6 3.7 Example discard binding with function parameters.
-This avoids needlessly naming parameters of a callback function that will remain unused 7 3.8 Grammar of Discard Binding 7 3.9 JSTQL definition of a proposal 2 3.10 Example of Pipeline Proposal definition in JSTQL 5 3.11 Definition of Do Proposal in JSTQL 6 3.12 Definition of Await to Promise evaluation proposal in JSTQL 7 4.1 Definition of JSTQL in Langium 0 4.2 Grammar of type expressions 4 4.3 Simple definition of a Tree structure in TypeScript 6 A.1 TypesScript types of Type Expression AST -5
+3.1 Example of imaginary proposal optional let to int for declaring nu-

+merical literal variables

+3.2 Example of unpacking Object

+3.3 Example of unpacking Array

+3.4 Example discard binding with variable discard

+3.5 Example Object binding and assignment pattern

+3.6 Example Array binding and assignment pattern.
+It is not clear to the

+reader that in line 8 we are consuming 2 or 3 elements of the iterator.
+In

+the example on line 13 we see that is it more explicit how many elements

+of the iterator is consumed

+3.7 Example discard binding with function parameters.
+This avoids needlessly

+naming parameters of a callback function that will remain unused

+3.8 Grammar of Discard Binding

+3.9 Example of section containing the pipeline proposal

+3.10 Example of pair section

+3.11 Example of applicable to section

+Example of transform to section

+3.13 JSTQL definition of a proposal

+3.14 Example of Pipeline Proposal definition in JSTQL

+3.15 Definition of Do Proposal in JSTQL

+3.16 Definition of Await to Promise evaluation proposal in JSTQL

+4.1 Definition of JSTQL in Langium

+4.2 Grammar of type expressions

+4.3 Simple definition of a Tree structure in TypeScript

+A.1 TypesScript types of Type Expression AST